nandanpabolu/Index_File_Manager/devlog.md

 	•	In the command handlers, checked that the correct number of arguments is provided.
 	•	Converted input strings to integers where necessary and validated that they are non-negative.
 	•	Caught and handled specific exceptions, providing clear error messages to the user.

+## December 1st 12:53 pm
+ **Thoughts:**

+    After setting up the command handlers and basic index file creation, I needed to implement the core functionalities of the IndexFileManager class that interact with the B-tree.
+This includes opening existing index files, inserting key/value pairs, searching for keys, loading data from files, printing all entries, and extracting data to files.
+These methods are crucial for the program’s operation and require careful error handling and validation.

+**Plan:**

+        •	Implement the open_index_file Method:
+        •	Open an existing index file and validate its format.
+        •	Read the header information to initialize the B-tree.
+        •	Handle errors if the file is not valid or cannot be opened.
+        •	Implement B-tree Interaction Methods with Decorators:
+        •	Use the @require_file_open decorator to ensure an index file is open before executing methods.
+        •	Implement the following methods:
+        •	insert_key_value: Insert a key/value pair into the B-tree.
+        •	search_key: Search for a key in the B-tree.
+        •	load_from_file: Load key/value pairs from a file into the B-tree.
+        •	print_all: Print all key/value pairs in the B-tree.
+        •	extract_to_file: Extract all key/value pairs from the B-tree to a file.
+        •	Ensure each method handles exceptions and provides user feedback.

+**Actions Taken:**

+        1. Implemented open_index_file Method:
+        •	Checked if the specified file exists.
+        •	Opened the file in binary read mode.
+        •	Read and validated the magic number to ensure it’s a valid index file.
+        •	Extracted the root block ID and next block ID from the file header.
+        •	Initialized the B-tree with the current index file manager.
+        •	Added error handling for IOError and FileFormatError.
+        2. Applied @require_file_open Decorator:
+        •	Decorated methods that require an open index file to prevent execution if no file is open.
+        •	Ensured the user is informed if they attempt to use these methods without an open file.
+        3. Implemented insert_key_value Method:
+        •	Checked if the B-tree is initialized; if not, initialized it.
+        •	Called the insert method on the B-tree to add the key/value pair.
+        •	Handled DuplicateKeyError exceptions by logging and re-raising them.
+        4. Implemented search_key Method:
+        •	Ensured the B-tree is initialized.
+        •	Called the search method on the B-tree.
+        •	Returned the value if found, or raised a KeyNotFoundError if not.
+        5. Implemented load_from_file Method:
+        •	Checked if the specified file exists.
+        •	Opened the file and read it line by line.
+        •	Parsed each line to extract key/value pairs, skipping invalid lines.
+        •	Performed batch insertion of valid key/value pairs.
+        •	Provided feedback on invalid lines and duplicates.
+        6. Implemented print_all Method:
+        •	Ensured the B-tree is initialized.
+        •	Performed an in-order traversal of the B-tree to collect all key/value pairs.
+        •	Printed the key/value pairs if any, or indicated that the B-tree is empty.
+        7. Implemented extract_to_file Method:
+        •	Checked if the output file exists and prompted for overwrite confirmation.
+        •	Collected all key/value pairs from the B-tree.
+        •	Wrote the key/value pairs to the specified file.
+        •	Handled IOError exceptions and informed the user of any issues.